 The Hillsdale County Fair

-Underwood’s Hall was located on the third floor of a building (left) that stood, until destroyed by fire in 1881, where the Salvation Army store is now situated.
+Underwood’s Hall was located on the third floor of a building (left) that stood, until destroyed by fire in 1881, where the Willowbrook Emporium is now situated.
 On January 10, 1851, it hosted a meeting of farmers and friends of agriculture.
 The purpose was to organize the “Hillsdale County Agricultural Society,” which would establish a yearly Hillsdale County Fair.

 Henry S. Mead, a member of the State Legislature, presented the Constitution and By-Laws of the new Society at the end of September in the same year, and the first annual Hillsdale County Fair was set for two weeks later, October 15 & 16, 1851.